9 Proven Tips to Attract Nesting Birds

 Learn how to attract nesting birds to visit your backyard, including robins, bluebirds and wrens, with these helpful tips from readers.

-Set up several birdhouses throughout your yard.
-Be sure to use different-size entrance holes so different species of birds can find a house to use.
-(See the “Build a Birdhouse” chart.) —Gary Clark, Knowlton, Quebec
+To attract nesting birds, set up several birdhouses throughout your yard.
+Be sure to use different-size entrance holes so different species of birds, such as wrens and woodpeckers, can find a house to use. —Gary Clark, Knowlton, Quebec

 We’ve increased the number of house finches nesting in our yard by wiring small strawberry baskets in the corners of the awnings on our house.
 We put up four baskets one year and watched 38 house finch fledge from the nests.
 During winter, some finches even roost in them. —Doris Bartel, Hillsboro, Kansas

 Robins often nest in the woven baskets we mount outside.
 Turn the baskets on their sides and attach them to a wall with a few screws.
 Mount them under an overhang to protect the birds from the elements. —Connie Moore Medway, Ohio

 The secret to attracting lots of nesting birds is offering a variety of plants.
 Grow different kinds of flowers, berry bushes and trees, and keep your bird bath sparkling clean. —Audrey Anderson Boyceville, Wisconsin

 Cardinals like to nest in low shrubs and bushes.
 Check out proven ways to attract cardinals.

 Paint purple martin gourd birdhouses white because it reflects the sun’s rays and keeps the houses cooler.
 I also place the entrance holes in different locations in each gourd so the purple martins can determine which house is theirs. —Victor Stoll, Finger, Tennessee

 Be a good bird landlord with a purple martin house.